Aquanty/rtd-hgs/docs/source/index.rst

 #. **z4, z5** :math:`z`-range [L] of the block.

-Faces within distance **ptol** of the plane defined by the three points and within the rectangular block defined by the three ranges will be chosen.
+| Faces within distance **ptol** of the plane defined by the three
+  points and within the rectangular block defined by the three ranges will be chosen.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose faces block
+| **Choose faces block**

 #. **x1, x2** :math:`x`-range [L] of the block.